Amazon Big Fall Sale: Save 70% Off Kate Spade Handbags, Wallets & More

 Although Amazon Prime Day is postponed until later in the year (we hear it's Oct.
 13) , the Amazon Big Fall Sale is helping the struggling fashion world amid the coronavirus pandemic.
 Additionally, this is a great opportunity to shop white hot sales and fashion deals from loads of brands that offer a discount of up to 80% off.
 Rebecca Minkoff, Frye, Vera Bradley Levi's, Tumi luggage, Karl Lagerfeld, Marc Jacobs, Skechers, Soludos, Superga, DL1961 jeans, Eddie Bauer, Adidas and Tory Burch are among the retailer brand names that are part of the Amazon Big Fall Sale event.

-We're expecting to see even more major deals, markdowns and discounts roll out across fashion categories today including travel gear, handbags, dresses, luggage, sandals, sneakers, swimwear, watches, men's clothing, shoes, diamonds, deals under $50 and jewelry.
+We're expecting to see even more major deals, markdowns and discounts roll out across fashion categories today including travel gear, designer handbags, designer dresses, sandals, sneakers, designer sunglasses, activewear, swimwear, men's clothing, shoes, diamonds, deals under $50, designer backpacks and jewelry.

 Be sure to sign into your Prime account as Amazon Prime members get free two-day shipping on select items.